shivamarr96/SVM-ML-Project/README.md

 TASK 1
 (ml1.ipynb):
-Load the 4 files separately and check the Test and Train accuracy without changing the parameters.
-Made a table for that and understood how it changes with increasing the dataset.
+Loaded the 4 files separately and checked the Test and Train accuracy without changing the parameters.
+Made a table for this and understood how it changes with increasing the dataset.

 TASK 2
 (ml2.ipynb):